Action, entropy and pair creation rate of charged black holes in de Sitter space: Euclidean action of Reissner-Nordstr o m-de Sitter space

 Obviously, since the expression \eqref{finalresultaction} for the Euclidean action is a continuous function of the mass and charge, the action of the proper instantons is also equal to minus the sum of the black hole and cosmological horizon entropy.
 On the other hand, Mann and Ross computed the action of each proper instanton separately by using the metric of each instanton.
-Their results for the Euclidean action of the lukewarm and charged Nariai instantons agree with (half) the expressions \eqref{Nariaiaction} and \eqref{lukewarmaction} above.
+Their results for the Euclidean action of the lukewarm and charged Nariai instantons agree with only half the expressions above, in particular they agree with \eqref{lukewarmaction} and \eqref{Nariaiaction}, but not with \eqref{extremallaction} and \eqref{ultracolldaction}.
 Furthermore, following earlier work by Hawking, Horowitz and Ross \cite{Hawking:1994ii}, they found for the extremal instanton that the black hole horizon makes no contribution to the action and hence to the entropy.
 This is because only the cosmological horizon is part of the instanton, and the black hole horizon is infinitely far away from any other point.
 Thus, the extremal black hole entropy vanishes according to them, even though its horizon area is nonzero (see also \cite{Carroll:2009maa}).
-This is in disagreement, however, with the modern view on the entropy of extremal black holes (see e.g. \cite{Nayak:2018qej}), and with the microstate counting of extremal black holes in string theory~\cite{Strominger:1996sh}.
-Moreover, a zero extremal black hole entropy would imply that the RNdS action is discontinuous as a function of the mass and charge, which contradicts our result for the action.
+This is in disagreement, however, with the modern view that the entropy of extremal black holes is finite in the classical regime (see, e.g., \cite{Nayak:2018qej}).\footnote{Quantum corrections, in fact, flip this story again, since recent developments (see, e.g., \cite{Turiaci:2023wrh}) show that for non-supersymmetric Reissner-Nordstr\"{o}m black holes the density of states (hence, the black hole entropy) at fixed charge becomes exceedingly small near extremality.} Moreover, a zero extremal black hole entropy would imply that the RNdS action is discontinuous as a function of the mass and charge, which contradicts our result for the action.
 The same confusion about extremal black hole entropy seems to arise in the more recent papers \cite{Dias:2004px,Wang:2022sbp} on the Euclidean RNdS action.